CommE2E/comm/docs/nix_mobile_setup.md

 ### Xcode settings

 First, in Xcode, open the Comm workspace `native/ios/Comm.xcworkspace`.
 Make sure that you’re signed into Xcode with an Apple Developer account (either the Comm developer team’s or your own).
-You can see any accounts currently associated with Xcode by navigating to Xcode → Preferences → Accounts.
+You can see any accounts currently associated with Xcode by navigating to Xcode → Settings → Accounts.

 Next, you’ll want to ensure that the Comm project is configured with a valid Team, Bundle Identifier, and Provisioning Profile.
 To access these settings, navigate to View → Navigators → Project, and select the “Comm” project in the left sidebar.
 Then, select “Comm” from the “TARGETS” list, and navigate to the “Signing & Capabilities” tab.
 You should verify the following settings: